Mannchen/Archean-Mods/Infinite/InfiniteItems/InfiniteItems.md

 | 2 | Pull Items | [Key-value](https://wiki.archean.space/xenoncode/documentation.md#key-value-objects) (`.itemName{}.maxCount{}.maxMass{}`) |

 > Pull Items: if `maxMass` is specified (and not `0`) then `maxCount` is ignored
-> Pull Items: if `maxCount` is `0` or not specified then as many items as possible are pulled
+> Pull Items: if `maxCount` is specified and `0` then as many items as possible are pulled

 ### List of outputs
 | Channel | Function | Value |